 Here is the link to "Mental Health Simulation: Effects on Students' Anxiety and Examination Scores": https://www.sciencedirect.com/science/article/pii/S1876139919300222

 What is the one book you think everyone should read?

 What do you do when you need a laugh?

-Watch funny movies and hang out with my daughters.
+Watch funny movies and hang out with my daughters and husband.

 Tell us something interesting about yourself that your students might not know about you.

 I was born and raised in Louisiana and love Cajun food.
 You may hear my Southern accent on video lectures, and it gets stronger when I visit my family.